samuelcolvin/em2-moved/SPEC.md

 * `/invite/`
 * `/suspend/`
-* `/check-cookie/` - called by domestic every hour to confirm session is still active.
 * `/end-session/` - used by admin or session manager to a session, as above invalidates cookie with domestic.

 TODO: public profiles